geeksterin/ReactCurriculum/Day_4_props/Day_4_props.md

 ### Array props type

 In programming arrays and objects are the most frequently used data structure to solve different problems and store data in a more structured way.
 Therefore, we encounter data in the form of an array quite often.
-Let's pass an array as props to a component
+Let's pass an array as props to a component.

+As you must have guessed already , here we paas an array in the form of props .

 ```js
 import React from 'react'